semanticarts/gist/docs/gistStyleGuide.md

 ### Labels

-The following conventions apply to both `skos:prefLabel` and `skos:altLabel`.
+The following conventions apply to `skos:prefLabel`.
+Application to `skos:altLabel` TBD.

 #### Classes